-Carbon Hydrogen Nitrogen
+Carbon, Hydrogen and Nitrogen Analysis

 ).
 The gases are then separated and quantified by either an infrared cell or a thermal conductivity detector.
 Results are reported in wt % of the corresponding element.

 Samples are prepared by weighing a sample portion into a capsule (typically made of tin foil), carefully crimping the capsule and then loading it into an auto sampler.
 Typical masses taken for this test are between 1 and 5 mg, though more may be taken for some instruments.
 The autosampler drops the sample capsule into a furnace where the combustion occurs.

-MethodsGalbraith Laboratories employs four different analytical methods for the determination of CHN.
+Galbraith Laboratories employs four different analytical methods for the determination of CHN.
 The methods are largely aligned with different models of Elemental Analyzers.
 Each of Galbraith’s methods are based on industry methods, but have extra QC requirements embedded to ensure the accuracy of results.The methods are indicated below along with links to each method summary: